Don Maitz

 Don Maitz (born June 10, 1953) is an American science fiction, fantasy, and commercial artist.
-He has twice won the Hugo Award for Best Professional Artist, science fiction's highest honor for an artist.
+He has twice won the Hugo Award for Best Professional Artist, science fiction's highest honor for an artist, out of 21 nominations.
 His peers in the Association of Science Fiction and Fantasy Artists have honored him ten times with a Chesley Award for outstanding achievement, and he has received a Silver Medal of Excellence from the Society of Illustrators.
+Additionally he won the 1980 Artist World Fantasy Award and was a Guest of Honor at the 1996 World Horror Convention.

 A native of Plainville, Connecticut, he is a 1975 graduate of the Paier School of Art.
 His art has adorned the covers of books by Isaac Asimov, Ray Bradbury, C. J. Cherryh, Stephen King, Gene Wolfe, Michael Moorcock, and Raymond E. Feist, among others.
-Two compilations of his work have been published, Dreamquests: The Art of Don Maitz, and First Maitz.
-He also created the "Captain" character of the Captain Morgan brand of rum.